The explosion jets of the core-collapse supernova remnant Circinus X-1: Ring formation at the explosion

 We inject the jets from two opposite cones along the $+z$ and $-z$ directions, centered on the origin and inside a radius of $r_{\rm inj} = 9 \times 10^{8}\ \mathrm{cm}$.
 Their initial temperature is $T_j = 2 \times 10^{8}\ \mathrm{K}$, and their radial outward velocity is $v_j = 5 \times 10^{4} \km \s^{-1}$.
 In this study, all jets have the same activity period of $\Delta t_{\rm jet} = 0.05\ \mathrm{s}$.
 Because the jets are highly supersonic, their precise initial temperature has only a small effect on the large-scale dynamics; it mainly affects the immediate post-injection thermodynamics before adiabatic expansion.
 We vary the energy and/or the half-opening angle of the jets, such that jets in a pair are not identical to each other.

-In this study, we do not analyze the interaction and do not scan a large parameter space, as our goal is only to present the feasibility of late exploding jets to form rings.
+In this study, we do not analyze interactions or scan a large parameter space, as our goal is only to demonstrate the feasibility of late-explosion jets forming rings.
 To mimic observations, we present a map of the scaled emission integral of the numerical results, which is the integration of the density square along the line of sight: $\int \rho^{2} d Y_s$, where $Y_s$ is the coordinate along the line of sight.
-We remove the inner core from the calculation of the scaled emission integral as it is not physical, and we do not include late jittering jets nor gravity, both of which play a role in the inner regions.
+We remove the inner core from the calculation of the scaled emission integral as it is not physically meaningful, and we do not include late jittering jets or gravity, both of which play a role in the inner regions.
 We are interested only in the expanding outer ejecta.

 In Figure \ref{fig:rings_Africa}, we present the scaled emission integral maps of three simulations, i.e., the integration over the density squared along the line of sight.
 These panels mimic the observations.
 In all cases, the jets' axis is tilted at $75^\circ$ degrees to the line of sight (the jets' axis is $15^\circ$ to the plane of the sky).
 The coordinates are those on the plane of the sky: $X_s$ coincides with the grid's $x$-axis, and $Z_s$ is in the $x=0$ plane and tilted by $15^\circ$ to the grid's $z$-axis.
 For each panel, we record the time at which the simulation was terminated, either when the flow reached the grid edges or when numerical difficulties were encountered.
 For each jet, we give the energy in units of $10^{51} \erg$ and the initial half-opening angle in degrees: $(E_j/10^{51} \erg, \alpha_j)$.
 The three panels of Figure \ref{fig:rings_Africa} present clear circumjet rings.
 The typical ratio of the kinetic energy to thermal energy of the ejecta at the end of the simulations is in the range of $8 - 10$.
 Since the kinetic energy is much larger than the thermal energy at the end of our simulations, the dense shell and rings will maintain their morphology as they expand further.